owid/notebooks/SaloniDattani/Antibiotic-drugs/README.md

-This folder contains a dataset and script to generate two timelines of antibiotic drug development, using data from [Hutchings, Truman and Wilkinson (2019).
-Antibiotics: Past, present and future](https://www.sciencedirect.com/science/article/pii/S1369527419300190).
+This folder contains a dataset and script to generate two timelines of antibiotic drug development.

 The dataset is from Hutchings et al. (2019), please cite it as the reference for the dataset: